ChristianArredondo/mongo-buddy/README.md

-# mongo-data-generator
+# mongo-buddy
-A GUI and CLI for generating mock data in MongoDB
+A CLI for MongoDB utilities such as viewing connection details and generating mock data.